skoolkid/skoolkit/sphinx/source/man/snapinfo.py.rst

 DESCRIPTION
 ===========
-``snapinfo.py`` shows information on the registers and RAM in a SNA, SZX or Z80 snapshot.
+``snapinfo.py`` shows information on the registers or RAM in a binary (raw memory) file or a SNA, SZX or Z80 snapshot.

 OPTIONS
 =======